finnhodgkin/learn-phoenix-todo-example/README.md

 </td>
 ```

-Next, within the todo_controller we'll need to change how the `update` function
+Next, within the todo_controller change how the `update` function
 redirects.
 At the moment when a todo is successfully edited, the app tries to
 redirect to the `show` page for that todo.
 Instead, it should just redirect back
 to the index route where all todos are listed.